FEDERAL SUPERVISED RELEASE VIOLATIONSCONTACT US NOW FOR A CONSULTATION

 Following a term of federal incarceration, you will likely be placed on supervised release, which is like probation or parole in the state criminal system.
 Supervised release often requires strict monitoring and compliance for a period of three to five years, depending on the circumstances of your particular case.
 During this time, you will be expected to report regularly to a federal probation officer who will be responsible for implementing the particular conditions to which you must adhere and monitoring your behavior for a violation of those conditions.

 If you successfully complete your supervised release, you will no longer be under watch by the United States Probation Office.
 Violations of your supervised release conditions, however minor, can result in serious consequences and even a return to prison.
-If you have been accused of violating your conditions, you should immediately consult with a skilled supervised release violations attorney.
+If you have been accused of violating your conditions, you should immediately consult with a proficient supervised release violations attorney.

 Common supervised release violations